Hiroshima University

 Hiroshima University (広島大学, Hiroshima Daigaku) is a Japanese national research university located in Higashihiroshima and Hiroshima, Japan.
 Established in 1929, it was chartered as a university in 1949 following the merge of a number of national educational institutions.
-Its abbreviated form is Hirodai.
+Its abbreviated form is Hirodai, and it is included in the group of quasi-elite national universities in Japan known as “Kaneokachihiro”.